Thanks to the help of our friends and supporters, The Art House is now open in line with COVID-19 restrictions.

 Cleaning & Waste Disposal

 The building will be cleaned each morning, and staff will ensure that frequently touched surfaces (such as door handles and hand rails) are cleaned on at least an hourly basis.
-Any waste should be disposed of in the bins provided (either the large bins in the teaching rooms, or the small red bins which are available throughout the building).
+Any waste should be disposed of in the bins provided/available throughout the building.
 Staff will ensure the bins are emptied regularly.

 If a case of Coronavirus is confirmed on site, we will inform all individuals who have been in the building since the infected person was last on site.
-We will ensure a thorough clean down of the building is conducted immediately, and may decide to close the building, or specific areas of the building, temporarily if we feel it is in the best interests of staff and customers to do so.
+We will ensure a thorough clean down of the building is conducted immediately.

 Deliveries should be brought to the front door or back door.
 Delivery drivers will be asked to wear a mask and gloves where possible before handing items over.
 Delivery drivers will not be allowed to enter the building unless they have disinfected their hands using antibacterial gel, and are wearing a facemask.